Why do some leaders win and some lose in tough times?

 Once you ask the question you sort for answers, if you are doing it right the usual answers will be background while foreground will be the new unexpected solution.
 Just as Fred Smith’s hub and spoke delivery system and JacK Nicklaus’s golf ball for the Cayman Island sized golf course demonstrated.
 Real world unexpected advantages.

+The difference between the managers who survive and those who fail is their ability to create advantages every day with employees, customers and vendors.
 60% of daily advantage opportunities are overlooked and missed by struggling managers, who, surprisingly, seldom ask, “What else should I do?”, or “What am I missing”.

 Are you providing the daily advantages to employees, customers and vendors that are that are hidden in plain sight?
 If not, you might want to start paying attention to both what is given, the anomalies and then questioning the givens.